rmbolger/Posh-ACME/docs/Plugins/WebRoot.md

 The web root is specified using the `WRPath` parameter.
 If you don't want the plugin to put the files in a `\.well-known\acme-challenge` sub-folder, you must also specify `WRExactPath = $true` in your plugin args.

+!!! note
+    `WRPath` can be set to an array of paths instead of just one.
+This can be useful with multiple web servers running behind a load balancer.

 ### Default functionality

 ```powershell